Susanna-08/eng2_portfolio/docs/projects/uv_pip.md

 # Using uv and pip
 ## uv
 When creating my portfolio, I first did everything with uv.
-Using uv really ismplifies the process and makes things easier.
-This the flow I used following [this](https://decherd.github.io/eng2_portfolio/projects/portfolio/) set of instructions and links:
+Using uv really simplifies the process and makes things easier.
+This the flow I used following [**this**](https://decherd.github.io/eng2_portfolio/projects/portfolio/) set of instructions and links:

     mkdir eng2_portfolio # make the folder
     cd eng2_portfolio # navigate into the folder